Draw Point Cloud of PCA in Python (2 Examples)

 pip install pyvista

-Then, we can import the libraries:
+Then, you can import the libraries:

 import pyvista as pv import numpy as np import pandas as pd import matplotlib.pyplot as plt import seaborn as sns from pyvista import examples from sklearn.preprocessing import StandardScaler from sklearn.decomposition import PCA

-Now, we will create our point cloud data set.
-For this, we will use a function that returns a point cloud array:
+Now, we will create our point cloud data set using the lidar dataset from the examples module of PyVista.
+To do this, we will define a function called generate_cloud

 def generate_cloud(subset=0.02): dataset = examples.download_lidar() ids = np.random.randint(low=0, high=dataset.n_points - 1, size=int(dataset.n_points * subset)) return dataset.points[ids] point_cloud = generate_cloud()